Prince George's County, MD

-Hosts in Prince George’s County are required to obtain a short-term rental license to host short-term stays (less than 31 days).
-You are eligible to obtain short-term rental license if the listing is your primary residence.
-You will be required to attest that the property is your permanent residence and demonstrate proof of ownership in the county’s online application.
+Hosts in Prince George’s County are required to obtain a short-term rental license by April 1, 2020, to host short-term stays (less than 31 days) excluding hotel, motel, inn, boarding house, group residential facility, and fraternity or sorority houses.
+In addition, they are only eligible to obtain short-term rental license if the listing is their primary residence.
+Finally, they will be required to attest that the property is their permanent residence and demonstrate proof of ownership on the County’s online application.

 Prince George’s County limits the number of days a listing may host short-term rentals in a calendar year.
 Owner-occupied listings may host up to 180 days per calendar year.
 Listings not occupied by the owner may host up to 90 days per calendar year.

-You can apply for a permit through the county’s online registration system.
-You will be required to complete a neighbor notification process and upload some documents as a part of the application process - you can find the full list of required information in this checklist.
+All hosts on the Airbnb platform must apply for a permit through the County’s online registration system.
+Hosts will be required to complete a neighbor notification process, homeowners notification form, and upload some additional documents as a part of the application process - you can find the full list of required information in this checklist.

 When you complete the online application and pay the $150 fee, you will be issued a 90-day temporary license to operate your rental.
 You can continue hosting with this temporary license while the county reviews your application.
 If your application is approved, the temporary license will convert to a permanent license at the end of the 90-day temporary license period.